Norwegian Spirit: History

 In January 2020 Norwegian Spirit underwent a major renovation project in Marseille, France.
 The ship received six new restaurants, seven new bars and lounges, enhanced public areas, new and modernized staterooms and new hull art.
 The drydock took 43 days and cost over $100 million.

 In autumn 2024, the ship wrapped up a charter contract that saw it sailing from Taiwan over the summer.

 Vessel class

 Norwegian Spirit is a Leo-class cruise ship and was the first ship of this design.
-She was followed by her sister ship Resorts World One (formerly SuperStar Virgo) which is currently operated by Resorts World Cruises.
-No other ships of this particular design were constructed.
+She was followed by her sister ship Star Navigator (formerly SuperStar Virgo) which is currently operated by StarCruises No other ships of this particular design were constructed.

 Propulsion

 Four 14-cylinder MAN B&W 14V48 medium speed diesel engines, each producing 14700 kW, driving ABB electric propulsion motors coupled to twin propellers.